Supply Chain Visibility: Why Lack of Visibility Cost You Money

 For example, does your ERP system offer predictive supply chain analysis?
 Can it be altered with additional capabilities as you grow and develop as a company?
 Can you find ways to integrate distributed digital ledger transactions into your system to keep pace with the development of Blockchain transactions?

-The embodiment of these supply chain management best practices is WinMan ERP Software, due to its integration.
+The embodiment of these supply chain management best practices is WinMan ERP Software due to its integration.
 To discuss how it can assist you with your lean strategy, supply chain management and increase your business growth potential, contact us today.

 Supply Chain Visibility Use Case

 Trusted by over 7,000 businesses since 2000.
 Processing over 170,000 loads per month.
 Handling and managing more than 50,000 available vehicles of its clients.
 Making over £190M worth of contracts per year.
-It serves the full flow from posting the load to its final delivery helping transportation companies and individuals to do their work with ease.
+It serves the full flow from posting the load to its final delivery helping transportation companies and individuals to do their work easily.

-The whole set of fleet and load tracking features were implemented for couriers and customers.
+The whole set of fleet and load-tracking features were implemented for couriers and customers.
 The platform tracks all vehicles and loads and visualizes them on the map using 15+ TMS providers or GPS in smartphones.